Stand Tall (film)

 Stand Tall is a 1997 documentary film about bodybuilding.
 It centers on Lou Ferrigno's battle with hearing loss and his rise to prominence on the world bodybuilding stage.
 Bodybuilding legends Joe Weider and Arnold Schwarzenegger also appear in the film, as well as notable bodybuilders like Robby Robinson.

+Home media

+In 2003, the film was included as a bonus feature in a double-disc set of The Incredible Hulk Returns and The Trial of the Incredible Hulk.